This article was originally posted on October 10 and has since been updated.

 Considering the company’s growing international footprint and massive production capacity, it’s no wonder why Coca Cola (NYSE: KO) is eyeing the company for a possible CBD-infused beverage collaboration.
 A deal with Coca Cola would be a massive headwind for Aurora Cannabis, and would likely send the stock soaring.

-Another headwind: Aurora Cannabis is planning to list on a U.S. exchange sometime this month.
-And between that and the opening of Canada’s recreational market in just a few days, there’s no doubt this stock is heading higher.
+Another headwind: Aurora Cannabis is planning to list on a U.S. exchange on October 23.
+And between that and the opening of Canada’s recreational market, there’s no doubt this stock is heading higher.

-Aphria (OTC: APHQF, TSX: APH.TO) is another big grower in Canada in the medical marijuana space, and is likely to see a massive boost from the opening of the country’s recreational market next week.
+Aphria (OTC: APHQF, TSX: APH.TO) is another big grower in Canada in the medical marijuana space, and is likely to see a massive boost from the opening of the country’s recreational market.
 And much like Aurora Cannabis, the rumor mill is reporting that the company is planning to list on the NYSE in the near term, which would be a big headwind for the stock.

 One thing that I like about Aphria is that it is cheaper than its peers in the cannabis space in terms of relative valuation, especially when you consider its wholesale supply deals with Auxly Cannabis (TSXV: XLY.VN)—which will supply up to 100 kilograms per month while Aphria builds up its production capacity, and then will supply 20,000 kilograms annually thereafter—and Emblem (OTC: EMMBF, TSXV: EMC.VN), which will supply 175,000 kilograms over five years beginning in May of next year.